Huangnor/NormanFilms.github.io/README.md

 In order to get this super fantastic [Jekyll](http://jekyllrb.com) powered template for Artists follow this simple step:

-* If you haven't got ruby installed on your computer, install it.
+* If you haven't ruby on your computer, install it.
 * Then run in your terminal `$ gem install jekyll`
 * Move/`cd` to a folder, always in your terminal, in which you want to insert the *Artists-Theme*
 * Run `git clone https://github.com/DevTips/Artists-Theme.git`
 * Then `cd Artists-Theme`
-* `jekyll serve -w` or `jekyll serve`
 * `jekyll serve --watch`
 * **DONE**